zhaveriane/shs2017/arduino_basics.md

 * Servo Red or Orange (Center wire) to +5V
 * Servo White or Yellow to Signal (Pin 11)

 And here's a basic code to control the servo.
-Carefully go over the comments if you are confused!
+Don't get scared by the length of the code - it mostly includes comments to clarify any misunderstandings!

 ```
 /* YourDuino Basic Robot Kit V2: Test Servo movement
  - WHAT IT DOES: Tests the servo by commanding it to go to several different directions
    to "Look Around".
-You may want to reposition the servo arm on the servo to get the
-   positions to look around correctly.
- - SEE the comments after "//" on each line below
- - CONNECTIONS:
-   -
-   -
- - V2.12 12/10/2016 Limit extreme poistions
-   Questions: terry@yourduino.com */

 /*-----( Import needed libraries )-----*/
 #include <Servo.h>